vijay-umg/docker-airflow/README.md

 For **CeleryExecutor** :

-        docker-compose -f docker-compose-CeleryExecutor.yml up -d
+        docker-compose -f docker-compose-CeleryExecutor-version-1-8-1-custom.yml up -d

-NB : If you don't want to have DAGs example loaded (default=True), you've to set the following environment variable :
+## Note :
+don't load examples while starting the docker container.
+There is a issue and it doesn't allow any dags to trigger. set LOAD_EX=n always :

 `LOAD_EX=n`